 Reduce Pressure On The Good Leg

-As I have begun to favor my right knee more and more I have begun to notice that putting the majority of weight on my left leg has cause fatigue and some hip pain.
+As I have begun to favor my right knee more and more I have begun to notice that putting the majority of weight on my left leg has caused fatigue and occasional hip pain.

-My limp has become more pronounced and when favoring the right knee the left leg does more work.
+My limp has become more pronounced and when favoring the right knee the left leg takes on the burden of more work.

 Better Quality of Life

 The most important reason for me to consider TKR is the hope for a better all-around quality of life.
-Friends and my reading tell me that they have enjoyed the absence of pain and that there general mood and outlook on life as improved as well.
+Friends tell me they have enjoyed the absence of pain and their general mood and outlook on life has improved as well.